slee1107/Git-Training/README.md

 _Getting_ this repository doesn't involve clicking any download buttons.
 That will download the files in the repo, sure.
 But what it won't do, is get us all of the git history!

 - To do that, find the clone URL on the page.
 Copy this!
-- Then, navigate your git CLI to a nice, cozy spot in your filesystem.
+- Then, navigate your git CLI to a nice, cozy spot in your file system.
 Anywhere you want!
 - Run `git clone <URL>` where URL is what you just copied.

 Then, git will start spitting out a bunch of text that looks like air-traffic controller messages (I don't know anything about "resolving" a delta, but I certainly have flown on delta...).